Gyaan507/move37-polling-app/README.md

 ## Real-Time WebSocket Layer

-The WebSocket implementation provides live updates, fulfilling the **WebSocket Implementation** evaluation criterion[cite: 42].
+The WebSocket implementation provides live updates, fulfilling the **WebSocket Implementation** evaluation criterion.

 * **Connection URL**: `ws://localhost:3000`

 ### Event: `POLL_UPDATE`
-* **Trigger**: This event is broadcast to all connected clients immediately after a vote is successfully cast on any poll[cite: 35].
+* **Trigger**: This event is broadcast to all connected clients immediately after a vote is successfully cast on any poll.
 * **Purpose**: To provide clients with the updated vote counts for every option within a specific poll.
 * **Payload Structure**:
     ```json